 - 1/2 cup whipped cream cheese

 - 2 tablespoons unsalted butter

 - Combine cream cheese and fruit jam and set aside.
 Lay out 4 slices of bread and spread jam on each piece.
 Top each piece with another piece of bread.
 Combine eggs, milk and vanilla extract.
 Heat 1/2 tablespoon of butter in a pan over medium heat.
-Once butter is sizzling, add one sandwich and cook for about 3-4 minutes per side, until lightly browned.
+Once butter is sizzling, dip one sandwich in the egg mixture and add to pan.
+Cook for about 3-4 minutes per side, until lightly browned.
 Repeat by cooking each sandwich in a 1/2 tablespoon of butter.
 Serve plain or with maple syrup.